 Opening an online betting account is very simple.
 If you are betting in the UK you will need to bet with a UK licensed operator, all the sites we list are licensed, and you will need to be a UK resident over the age of 18.

 To register all you need is your name, address and email address along with a valid payment method (bank card, eWallet, PaySafeCard, etc).
-You may need to verify yourself too, especially to withdraw, this will require a form of ID such as a passport or drivers licence along with proof of address.
+You may need to verify yourself too, you may need to do this before you can deposit and bet, this will require a form of ID such as a passport or drivers licence along with proof of address.
 Often if you deposit using a bank card however and that bank card is linked to the address you sign up with some betting site can confirm your identity using a soft credit check and so you will not necessarily need to send in ID.

 Once you account is open funding it is very similar to making an online payment for any other website.
 It is worth noting if you deposit using a credit card many banks treat these as cash transactions and may charge added fees, if you can you should generally use a debit card.